NorthernDIY/eng-puzzles/Software/Server/README.md

 # Server:
-Python/Flask based server that runs on the Raspberry Pi (or other Linux system) and processing incoming data from the Maze Unit
+Python/Flask based server that runs on the Raspberry Pi (or other Linux system) and processing incoming data from the Maze Unit.
+Contains both acceleromter filtering and the full positioning system.

 This is basically glue that combines project elements.